 We were founding members of the Food Network for Ethical Trade (FNET).
 FNET is an initiative made up of UK-based suppliers and retailers whose mission is to improve human rights in global food supply chains through a common approach to managing ethical trade.
-We actively participate in an FNET working group; collaborative forums that allow members to develop common approaches to ethical trade.
+We co-lead an FNET working group to develop common due diligence tools; the working groups are collaborative forums that allow members to develop common approaches to ethical trade.